Federated Learning in the Presence of Adversarial Client Unavailability: Proofs of the main convergence guarantees

-We provide a general proof roadmap of our main theorems and discuss the connections and differences from existing SGD analysis.
-The sketch focuses on the FedAvg in the general non-convex functions setting.
-The cases for FedProx or strongly convex functions can be shown via similar arguments.
+We provide proof of our main theorems and discuss the connections and differences from existing SGD analysis.
+The proof focuses on the FedAvg in the general non-convex functions setting.
+The cases for FedProx or strongly convex functions can be shown via similar arguments and deferred to appendices.